Narrow-Minded

 Processing Information

 We constantly monitor the inner and outer world for information.
 Data flows into our brain from sense organs (eyes, nose, ears, etc…); the information is converted to some kind of meaningful code; and then we conduct mental operations to manipulate and transform the information into something useful.
+This intricate process showcases the remarkable capabilities of the human mind in processing information.

 Mental Heuristics